rgl/tinkerbell-k8s-vagrant/README.md

 # About

-This is a [k3s](https://github.com/k3s-io/k3s) kubernetes cluster playground wrapped in a Vagrant environment.
+This is a [tinkerbell](https://github.com/tinkerbell) on [k3s](https://github.com/k3s-io/k3s) kubernetes cluster playground wrapped in a Vagrant environment.

 # Usage